nimaebra/xray-vmess-daily-telegram/README.md

-# Xray Reality Daily Telegram
+# Xray Vmess Daily Telegram
-Xray Reality with send configuration in the telegram channel every day.This project send Xray Reality configuration to your channel base on schedule.<br />
+Xray Vmess with send configuration in the telegram channel every day.This project send Xray Vmess configuration to your channel base on schedule.<br />

 # Supported Version
 Ubuntu 22.04